-Students at Furze Platt are provided with first class support and guidance.
+Students at Furze Platt Senior School are provided with first class support and guidance.
 We want our students to feel happy, safe and secure so that they can enjoy their learning.

 The eight Houses are named after towns on the River Thames: Bisham, Bray, Cookham, Dorney, Eton, Henley, Marlow and Windsor.
 The Sixth Formers are very much part of the Houses, although do have their own tutor groups.
 Nevertheless, they are often to be seen in the main school tutor groups, joining in with activities and providing support and leadership for the younger students.

-The pastoral system is overseen by an Assistant Headteacher.
+The pastoral system is overseen by our Deputy Headteacher.